Sajidjameel/Discount-safety-gear/README.md

 ## 👨‍💻 About the Developer

 Hello, I’m **Sajid Jamil**, an experienced **BigCommerce developer** passionate about creating high-performing, scalable eCommerce platforms.
 The **Discount Safety Gear** project demonstrates my ability to develop feature-rich solutions that enhance the customer journey while meeting business objectives.
-From secure payments to bulk ordering functionality, I focus on delivering eCommerce experiences that increase customer satisfaction and drive business growth.
+From secure payments to bulk ordering functionality I focus on delivering eCommerce experiences that increase customer satisfaction and drive business growth.

 If you're looking to build or optimize an eCommerce platform on **BigCommerce**, reach out to me for a consultation and collaboration.